-70 players identified

-as right-footed and

-22 left-footed.
-This ratio

-of 3.2x compares to 7-8

-among the general public
+70 players identified as right-footed and 22 left-footed.
+This ratio of 3.2x compares to 7-8 among the general public have a European passport (first or second nationality).

 ^{} In nine cases of dual nationality the non-European first nationality reflects the senior national team chosen by the player.